samuelkwijaya/samuelkwijaya/README.md

 ## Samuel Was Here 👻👻👻
-Hemlo everyone, my name is Samuel.
-I love Indonesia and im from Jakarta 🤣
+Hemlo everyone, my name is Samuel 👋🏻

 ---